Kylamber/kylamber.github.io/content/blog/string-simulation-in-c/index.md

 date: '2025-08-03T19:18:45+07:00'
 draft: false
 title: 'String Simulation in C'
+tags:
+    - 'C'
+    - 'Physics'
+    - 'Programming'
 ---

-Simulating string is one of my favourite things that I have done.
-This is the first time I simulated something outside the context of tasks and directly from a physics book.
+Strings are one of my favourite things to simulate because they are the first thing I simulated outside the context of homework.
+The motivation comes from the idea of trying to understand something within a physics book through computation.
 The full explanation about the algorithm used is available in another blog titled [String Simulation](/blog/string-simulation).
-This blog will focus on the Runge-Kutta part.

-The equation that is going to be simulated is this:
+This blog focuses on implementing [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) (RK4) in C. In addition, since printing numbers alone are not enough, I will be using [raylib](https://raylib.com) to visualize the simulation.

+We are not going to simulate the wave equation, rather a set of mass that's in tension with their neighbours described with this equation:

 \[ \ddot{y_r} = \frac{T}{ma}(y_{r-1} - 2y_{r} + y_{r+1}) \]

-I will be using [raylib](https://raylib.com) for visualization which has been on my to-do for a while.
+which I have realized to be quite similar or maybe even the same as the wave equation when the spatial part is approximated:

+\[ \frac{d^2y}{dt^2} = \frac{1}{d^2}\frac{d^2y}{dx^2}. \]

-In my previous Python implementation, I conveniently used SciPy which has a built-in initial value problem solver that can use [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
-I have implemented RK4 manually in [this project](https://github.com/Kylamber/BSSN-BBH-Simulation), but it was behind many convenient abstractions that Python and the other libraries served.
-This mini project would serve as a good starting point to learn and get used to C.
+In my previous Python implementation, I conveniently used SciPy which has a built-in initial value problem solver that implements RK4.
+I also have implemented RK4 by hand in [this project](https://github.com/Kylamber/BSSN-BBH-Simulation), but it was behind many convenient abstractions from Python and the other libraries.
+Implementing RK4 by hand in C would serve as a good introduction to C beyond hello world.

+## Raylib Setup

-To start, I grabbed [this](https://www.raylib.com/examples/core/loader.html?name=core_3d_camera_free) 3D camera setup from raylib's examples:
+To start, I grabbed [this](https://www.raylib.com/examples/core/loader.html?name=core_3d_camera_free) 3D camera setup from raylib's examples.
+I also modified the box so that it can be any number of box we want to display for our string's mass.

 ```c
 #include "raylib.h"